Mawukura

-Mawukura (1924–2013) was an Australian Aboriginal artist.
+Mawukura, also known as Jimmy Nerrimah (c.1924–2013), was an Australian Aboriginal artist.

 Life and career

 Mawukura was a Walmadjari man.
 His country is around Wayampajarti, a permanent waterhole in the north-western area of the Great Sandy Desert in Western Australia.

 His works have been sold to overseas collectors and are represented in the National Gallery of Australia and many other collections.

+Buck–Milgin case

+Nerrimah was in a relationship with Julie Buck – more than 40 years his junior – prior to her disappearance from Looma in 1993; her body was found the following year.
+Buck was also romantically involved with Richard Milgin, who disappeared around the same time.
+In 2016, a cold case homicide investigation by Western Australia Police named Nerrimah as one of three suspects in the two disappearances, along with his close friend John Watson and Watson's son Anthony.
+In 2023, Buck's best friend Lisa Skinner gave evidence before a coronial inquest that Nerrimah had beaten Buck on multiple occasions.